ghaiot/artportfolio/projects/proj-5.md

 title: 'Exhibitions'
 ---

-A collection of any works displayed in a professional setting.
+A collection of works displayed in professional settings.

 ### Breathe